ECS504 PhD Micro I

 Requirements for course approval

-Active participation during lectures
+Active participation during lectures.

 Two assignments during the term (2x15%), and a 4-hour written school exam (70%) at the end of the term.
 Each component will be marked as Pass/Fail.
 All components must have a passing grade to pass the course.
+Assignments and exam have to be written in English.

 Grading scale: Pass/Fail.